-The memory of Kanan, the wild tigress who strayed into the Nandankanan zoo in 1976, will be kept alive with a statue that will be unveiled on the premises of the famous zoo on Thursday.
+The memory of Kanan, the wild tigress who strayed into the Nandankanan Zoo in 1976, will be kept alive with a statue that will be unveiled on the premises of the famous zoo.
+The ticket price is here.

 Sources at the zoo say that Kanan’s statue will be erected at the very enclosure where she was housed after straying into the premises.
 The statue will act as a memorial for the species and will attract both tourists and researchers who are studying the long history of tigers at Nandankanan.